Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 Fire Safety Responsibilities of Employees

-According to both the Fire Safety Act and general UK health and safety legislation, employees must always act to take reasonable care of their own personal safety and the safety of those around them.
+Under the Fire Safety Order and general UK health and safety legislation, employees must always act to take reasonable care of their own personal safety and the safety of those around them.
 They must co-operate with their supervisors and employer to identify and manage workplace risks.
 Any potential areas of risk, whether this is the actions of another employee or a work situation, must be reported immediately.

 There are three main responsibilities employees have for maintaining the principles of fire safety: